• Skip to primary navigation

 5. Reduce heat to medium-low.
 Add the dry spices and coconut aminos and stir well to incorporate.
 Let cook for a minute or two.
 (It should smell amazing!)

-6. Stir in tomato paste and green pepper sauce mixture from the food processor (or blender) into the pan with the tofu and let cook uncovered over medium-low heat for about 5 to 7 minutes.
+6. Stir in tomato paste, apple cider vinegar, and green pepper sauce mixture from the food processor (or blender with vented lid) into the pan with the tofu and let cook uncovered over medium-low heat for about 5 to 7 minutes.

 7. Remove from the heat and enjoy!